zeromq/ingescape/doc/content/blog/network_layer.md

 ingeScape addresses this possibility in two different manners:

-- The first one is simply by using mappings from one output to several inputs, so that the inputs are fed with text, binary of numeric data.
-The mapping paradigm easily enables to create the links between all agents requiring to exchange messages.
+- The first one is simply by using mappings from one output to several inputs, so that the inputs are fed with text, binary of numeric data written on the other agent's output.
+The *mapping* concept easily enables to create the links between all agents requiring to exchange messages.
 - The second one is an actual MoM embedded in the ingeScape library.
 This MoM is used internally for metadata exchanges between agents.
 We made it available in the advanced ingeScape API so that developers can create topics (a.k.a. discussion channels) and send private messages of any kind.